 - One or more agents join the conversation.

-- The agent(s) who have joined the conversation get subscribed to the Conversation notifications and will see notifications such as, Agent joining, Agent leaving that are flown through during the conversation.
+- The agent(s) who have joined the conversation get subscribed to the Conversation notifications and will see notifications such as, Agent joining, and Agent leaving that are flown through during the conversation.